 Aleja Nic Bhé Chuille is a multi-trad polytheist pagan (Norse-Gaelic and Kemetic), and a modern urban hedgewitch.
 She has been a practicing pagan and witch for over a decade, though her path wandered through various traditions before settling down into its current form about five years ago.

-Aleja is a spiritworker who has a close relationship with the Fair Folk, an intuitive energy healer, and a Reiki Master She practices a number of forms of divination, including tarot, Lenormand, and runes.
-Aleja grew up in a mixed faith household: her father is Catholic and her mother draws strength from her traditional indigenous spirituality (Aleja is enrolled member of the Brothertown Indian Nation of Wisconsin via her maternal line, and her mother has also been heavily influenced by Ojibwe Midewiwin practices).
-Aleja’s husband Scott is also pagan, and they are trying to raise their toddler with pagan and indigenous spiritual teachings.
+Aleja is a spiritworker who has a close relationship with the Fair Folk, an intuitive energy healer, and a Reiki Master.
+She practices a number of forms of divination, including tarot, Lenormand, and runes.
+Aleja grew up in a mixed faith household: her father is Catholic and her mother draws strength from her traditional indigenous spirituality.
+(Aleja is enrolled member of the Brothertown Indian Nation of Wisconsin via her maternal line, and her mother has also been heavily influenced by Ojibwe Midewiwin practices.)
+Aleja’s husband Scott is also pagan, and they are trying to raise their toddler with both pagan and indigenous spiritual teachings.

 Though she runs a small pagan business out of her home, most of Aleja’s day is spent being a stay-at-home mom to her toddler.
-When she has free time that isn’s spent on spiritual or business activities, she likes to read fantasy novels, play tabletop rpgs, and dress up to attend Ren Faires and Fantasy Cons.
+When she has free time that isn’t spent on spiritual or business activities, she likes to read fantasy novels, play tabletop RPGs, and dress up to attend Ren Faires and Fantasy Cons.

 Former Board Members